 Students apply for admission to the CP in the spring semester of the sophomore year.
-The CP requires two years (includes two summers) to complete the didactic instruction and supervised practice rotations.
+The CP requires two years to complete the didactic instruction and supervised practice rotations.
 Students must have reliable transportation for travel to various practice sites for the rotations.
 A Bachelor of Science degree in Dietetics is granted to students upon completion of the program’s 126 hours.
 Upon graduation, students are eligible to take the national credentialing examination administered by the Commission on Dietetic Registration (CDR) to become registered dietitians.
 In addition to RD credentialing, many states have regulatory laws for dietitians and nutrition practitioners.
 Frequently these state requirements are met through the same education and training required to become an RD.

 Goals and Objectives